ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Experiments

 \subsection{ImageNet}

 The previous sections evaluated ProtoShotXAI against state-of-the-art digit classification methods (MNIST) and also demonstrated that ProtoShotXAI could be used for few-shot character classification (Omniglot).
 Both the MNIST and Omniglot datasets are images with approximately binary pixels; however, many real-world applications have complex features or pixels.
-The experiment in this section aims to qualitatively demonstrate that the ProtoShotXAI approach can be applied to datasets with complex image features, namely ImageNet.
-To control the experiment and demonstrate positive and negative feature attributions, we created an artificial input of an image containing a tank and a french bulldog for an explanation (i.e., two classes within the 1,000 ImageNet classes).
-The background is an average pixel value that appears as a brownish color.
-There are a total of four pretrained classification networks used in the assessment: VGG16, Xception Network, and ResNet50, all with ImageNets weights, and ResNet50 with Stylized-ImageNet weights. ``ImageNet weights'' refer to the default weights provided by Keras and the ``Stylized-Imagenet weights'' refer to weights from Stylized-Imagenet training as discussed in Section \ref{Implementation_Details}.
+The experiments in this section aim to qualitatively demonstrate that the ProtoShotXAI approach can be applied to datasets with complex image features, namely ImageNet. \rebuttaltext{In the first example (see Figure \ref{fig:ImageNet_feature_attribution}), we reduce contextual clues by creating an artificial input of an image containing two unrelated classes within the 1,000 ImageNet classes: a tank and a french bulldog.
+The background for this image is an average pixel value that appears as a brownish color and provides no additional contextual information.
+In Figure \ref{fig:ImageNet_feature_attribution_el_zebra} and \ref{fig:ImageNet_feature_attribution_cat_dog}, we show two more examples on real images that contain both contextual background and two class objects in a single image.
+Figure \ref{fig:ImageNet_feature_attribution_el_zebra} contains an elephant and a zebra, whereas Figure \ref{fig:ImageNet_feature_attribution_cat_dog} contains a cat and a dog.} For each image, we show the attributions produced from a total of four pretrained classification networks used in the assessment: VGG16, Xception Network, and ResNet50, all with ImageNets weights, and ResNet50 with Stylized-ImageNet weights. ``ImageNet weights'' refer to the default weights provided by Keras and the ``Stylized-Imagenet weights'' refer to weights from Stylized-Imagenet training as discussed in Appendix \ref{app:Implementation_Details}.
 Stylized-ImageNet substitutes textures in the images with the goal of training a network that is biased towards shape instead of texture.
-Figure \ref{fig:ImageNet_feature_attribution} shows the comparison of ProtoShotXAI, Expected Gradients (SHAP Gradient Explainer), Grad-CAM, and LIME for each trained network.
-Only LIME and ProtoShotXAI were applicable on Xception Network due to the network's complexity.
-The gradient-based methods (i.e., Expected Gradients and Grad-CAM) operate at a specific convolutional layer and break down with unconventional convolutional architectures (like that of Xception Network).
+All three figures shows the comparison of ProtoShotXAI, Grad-SHAP (SHAP Gradient Explainer), Grad-CAM, LIME, and RISE for each trained network.
+Only LIME, RISE, and ProtoShotXAI were applicable on Xception Network due to the network's complexity.
+The gradient-based methods (i.e., Grad-SHAP and Grad-CAM) operate at a specific convolutional layer and break down with unconventional convolutional architectures (like that of Xception Network).
 In contrast, LIME and ProtoShotXAI use the full model and do not have the same limitation.
-In this work, Grad-CAM operates at the last convolutional layer and Expected Gradients operates on layers 7 and 38 for the VGG16 and ResNet architectures, respectively.
-The choice of the convolutional layer is a hyperparameter in Expected Gradients where deeper layers tend to provide a better representation at the cost of lower spatial resolution.
-In this work, the layer was selected based on a comparable spatial resolution to the other methods, which results in a fair comparison.
+In this work, Grad-CAM operates at the last convolutional layer and Grad-SHAP operates on layers 7 and 38 for the VGG16 and ResNet architectures, respectively.
+The choice of the convolutional layer is a hyperparameter in Grad-SHAP where deeper layers tend to provide a better representation at the cost of lower spatial resolution.
+The layer was selected based on a comparable spatial resolution to the other methods, which results in a fair comparison.